yousty/pg_eventstore/docs/reading_events.md

 ## Reading from the "all" stream

 "all" stream definition means that you don't scope your events when reading them from the database.
-To get "all" `PgEventstore::Stream` instance you have to call special method:
+To get the "all" `PgEventstore::Stream` instance you have to call the `all_stream` method:

 ```ruby
 PgEventstore::Stream.all_stream
 ```

-Now you can use it to read from "all" stream:
+Now you can use it to read from the "all" stream:

 ```ruby
 PgEventstore.client.read(PgEventstore::Stream.all_stream)
 ```

-You can read from a specific position of "all" stream.
-This is very similar to reading from a specific revision of a specific stream, but instead `:from_revision` option you have to provide `:from_position` option:
+You can read from a specific position of the "all" stream.
+This is very similar to reading from a specific revision of a specific stream, but instead of the `:from_revision` option you have to provide the `:from_position` option:

 ```ruby
 PgEventstore.client.read(PgEventstore::Stream.all_stream, options: { from_position: 9023, direction: 'Backwards' })